M41k0n-Mk/KSecureVPN/README.md

-# KotlinSecureTunnel
+# KSecureVPN

-KotlinSecureTunnel is an open-source VPN solution developed in Kotlin, designed for learning, experimentation, and personal portfolio.
+KSecureVPN is an open-source VPN solution developed in Kotlin, designed for learning, experimentation, and personal portfolio.
 The project aims to provide a straightforward, modular, and secure virtual private network implementation that demonstrates core networking, cryptography, and authentication principles.

 ## Goals